Joaquin Jackson

 Haynie Joaquin Jackson (November 12, 1935 – June 15, 2016) was a Texas Ranger most notable for his appearance on the February 1994 cover of Texas Monthly magazine, after which he became the icon of the modern Texas Rangers.
 Jackson died at his home in Alpine, Texas on June 15, 2016.

 Texas Ranger

 Joaquin Jackson was assigned to a wide swath of the Texas-Mexico border from 1966 to 1993.
-He was involved in a shootout at the Carrizo Springs jail that ended a prison revolt.
+He was involved in a shootout at the Carrizo Springs jail that ended a jail revolt.
 He captured "The See More Kid," an elusive horse thief and burglar who left clean dishes and swept floors in the houses he burglarized.
 He investigated the 1988 shootings in Big Bend's Colorado Canyon and tried to understand the motives of the Mexican teenagers who terrorized three river rafters and killed one.

 While a Texas Ranger, Jackson was instrumental in starting the career of country singer Johnny Rodriguez.
 In 1969, a teenage Rodriguez was jailed and would often sing in his cell; Jackson, who overheard Rodriguez and was impressed by his voice, told his friend, music promoter James "Happy" Shahan, about him, and Shahan then hired Rodriguez for his first singing gigs.